Yam3tsu/fsop-target-finder/README.md

   --linker LINKER       Path to the dynamic loader used by the binary
                         If omitted the system loader will be used /lib/x86_64-linux-gnu/ld-linux-x86-64.so.2

-  -d, --debug           Show the debug output.
-Each debug line is preceded by "[DEBUG]"

 ```